emfeltham/Margins.jl/README.md

 1. **Adjusted predictions at the mean** and **marginal effects at the mean**
 2. **Average Marginal Effects** (AMEs) and related contrasts for continuous and categorical predictors in GLM/GLMM models.

 As it stands, marginal effect calculations, and AME calculations in particular, are a huge gap in statistical modeling in Julia that really limits the ways researchers can take advantage of packages like [MixedModels.jl](https://github.com/JuliaStats/MixedModels.jl).
-Furthermore, other packages that seek to convert julia models into R objects (which can then be used with the mature modeling ecosystem) ultimately feed into another two-language problem (though this strategy may be the best current option in many cases).
+Furthermore, other packages that seek to convert models estimated in Julia into R objects (which can then be used with the mature modeling ecosystem) ultimately feed into another two-language problem (though this strategy may be the best current option in many situations).

 Also, note that this package is similar in spirit to [Effects.jl](https://github.com/beacon-biosignals/Effects.jl).